skytap/well-architected-framework/security/securityasaservice.md

 and legacy workloads in the enterprise space, it can be difficult for organizations to provide those services internally.

-Skytap works with a variety of Security as a Service vendors who can manage your cloud workloads and who have expert knowledge in securing cloud workloads.
+{{site.Brand}} works with a variety of Security as a Service vendors who can manage your cloud workloads and who have expert knowledge in securing cloud workloads.
 These partners can supplement an organization's internal security support team and should be considered as part of a